 Oscar 2022 nominations: surprises, disappointments and curiosities

-Oscar 2022 nominations: surprises, disappointments and curiosities The race to the Oscar enters its final stretch and the known nominations this Tuesday leave various anecdotes, surprises and disappointments to take into account before the delivery of the statuettes on March 27.
+The race to Oscar enters its final stretch and the known nominations this Tuesday leave various anecdotes, surprises and disappointments to take into account before the delivery of the statuettes on March 27.

 The sensations of joy and hope have been left by the tape “The Power of the Dog” -the most nominated, with 12 nominations-, which thus became the film with the most nominations produced by Netflixand the platform now hopes to win the Oscar for best film for the first time in its history.